stepmuel/stepmuel.github.io/_includes/bio.md

 Hi, my name is Stephan Müller.
 I studied Electrical Engineering and Information Technology at [ETH Zürich](https://www.ethz.ch/).
-I work as a [freelance](/consulting) software developer with focus on iOS, web and embedded systems.
+I do iOS programming professionally, and web and embedded development for fun.